Jerry's Famous Deli

 Jerry's Famous Deli was a chain of Jewish delicatessens.
-The deli chain was noted for its celebrity clientele, including Adam Sandler, Will Smith, Shaquille O'Neal, and the cast of Seinfeld.
+The deli chain was noted for its celebrity clientele, including Shaquille O'Neal, Will Smith, Adam Sandler and the cast of Seinfeld.
 Andy Kaufman once worked at the Studio City deli as a busboy.

 History

 The chain's first store started in 1973 under the name Solley's.
 It was launched as Jerry's Famous Deli in 1978 in Studio City, California by Isaac Starkman and Jerry Seidman.
 It was a reference to Jerry Seidman's first name, even though he left the company in the 1980s.
 The CEO was Starkman's son, Guy Starkman.
 The Starkman family also owned two nightclubs in Los Angeles.

 At one time, there were Jerry's Famous Deli locations in Encino, Studio City, CA, Marina del Rey, Westwood Village (near UCLA), and as well as Costa Mesa, CA, Woodland Hills, CA, and Beverly Hills, CA. There was a single similar location, Jerry's Patio Cafe & Bar, in Marina del Rey, CA is now closed.

 During the 1990s, the chain made several acquisitions nationwide.
-On May 18, 2002, the original Jerry's Famous Deli in Studio City sustained a fire which caused the building $2,000,000 worth of damage.
-The location reopened on September 16, 2003, with the founders present as well as Los Angeles City Councilman Zev Yaroslavsky and celebrities such as singer Robbie Williams.
-In 2008, the founder of the chain died, leaving a heavy debt behind.
+On the original Jerry's Famous Deli in Studio City with the founders present as well as Los Angeles City Councilman Zev Yaroslavsky and celebrities such as singer Robbie Williams.
+The founder of the chain died, leaving a heavy debt behind.
 In 2010, the Miami location received the presidential visit of Barack Obama who ate there, and then got written up the next week for 26 restaurant violations relating to hygiene.